 "We loved our mom, the great #DorisRoberts.
 A wonderful, funny, indelible actress and friend," Phil Rosenthal, the show's producer, posted on his Twitter account.

-The sitcom, which aired from 1996 to 2005, also starred Ray Romano, Brad Garrett and Patricia Heaton.
-Peter Boyle, who played husband Frank Barone opposite Roberts, died in 2006.
+The sitcom, which aired from 1996 to 2005, also starred Brad Garrett and Peter Boyle, who played Roberts' husband Frank Barone.
+Boyle died in 2006.

-Her lengthy list of TV and movie credits included projects from 2015, including the TV movie "Merry Kissmas" and others slated to be released this year.
+Yet her list of TV and movie credits continued to grow, with projects from 2015, including the TV movie "Merry Kissmas," and others slated to be released this year.

 Roberts was born Nov.
 4, 1925, in St. Louis and grew up in New York, Daily said.